rhyn0/coding-challenges-mono/README.md

 > Run `cargo help pkgid` to learn more about `pkgid`.

+### Adding Dependencies

+While easiest to still change directory into the specific project, you can add dependencies to a project by doing `cargo add <DEP> -p <pkgid>`.
+E.g. `cargo add clap -p rust-wc`.

 ### Run Tests

 Run all tests - `cargo test` in this directory `coding-challenges-mono` or whatever you have it named.